bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 </form>
 ```

-When parsing POSTed data, Rails will take into account the special `_method` parameter and act as if the HTTP method was the one specified inside it ("PATCH" in this example).
+When parsing POSTed data, Quails will take into account the special `_method` parameter and act as if the HTTP method was the one specified inside it ("PATCH" in this example).

 Making Select Boxes with Ease
 -----------------------------